Green Hydrogen

 Electrolyzers split water (H₂O) into hydrogen (H₂) and oxygen (O₂).
 This process runs entirely on clean electricity from renewables.
 There are several types of electrolyzers used in green hydrogen production:

-Once produced, green hydrogen can be:
+Green hydrogen can be:

 Green hydrogen serves several key roles in the energy transition: